bigearth/bitbox-cli/README.md

-# `bitbox-cli`
+# `bitbox-sdk`

 ## Command line tool for https://developer.bitcoin.com/bitbox.html

-`bitbox-cli` is a utility for creating great [Bitcoin Cash](https://www.bitcoincash.org) applications.
+`bitbox-sdk` is a utility for creating great [Bitcoin Cash](https://www.bitcoincash.org) applications.
 If can be used from the command line or from within client/server apps.

 Extensive documentation available at: